ramettan/BoschDemo/README.md

 Several Conan examples to complement the documentation and blog.
 This is DCP @USI
-Jenkins is also play vital role
+Jenkins is also play vital roles

 ## Examples